| YAML formatted DSL files is a Preview feature. |

 dslssub-directory of the Git repository.Groovy formatYAML formatdslsync generate \ --target-directory=dsls \ --server=<cdro-source-instance> \ --object-type=<top-level-object-type> \ --object-name="<object-name>" \ --user=<admin> --passworddslsync generate \ --target-directory=dsls \ --server=<cdro-source-instance> \ --object-type=<top-level-object-type> \ --object-name="<object-name>" \ --format=yaml \ --user=<admin> --password

-Apply DSL from the Git repository to CloudBees CD/RO instance
+Apply DSL from a Git repository to CloudBees CD/RO instance

 -